danunder/lighthouse_final/README.md

 ### [Go play with it here](https://thirsty-jang-ea95c4.netlify.app/)

 ### Setup

 Fork and clone this repository.

 CD into backend, install dependencies with npm install.

-CD into client, install dependencies with npm install.
+CD into client, install dependencies with npm install, setup database with npm run db:reset

 ### Run the application

 In one terminal window, start the backend with npm run dev.

 In another temrinal window, start the client with npm start.

 The app will be served at http://localhost:3000/.

 Go to http://localhost:3000/ in your browser.